-Camp Will is a summer day camp for children, adolescents and young adults with developmental and intellectual disabilities.
+Camp Will is a therapeutic recreation summer camp for children, adolescents and young adults with developmental and intellectual disabilities.
 Our goal is to build confidence and self esteem, enhance social skills, foster independence, and provide a fun-filled summer through various activities.

 NEW TO CAMP WILL?

-In order to be eligible to participate in the Camp Will, campers must be between the ages of 6 through 23 (campers must be 6 years old before the start of camp) and a resident of Williamson County.
+In order to be eligible to participate in the Camp Will, campers must be between the ages of 6 through 23 and a resident of Williamson County.
 If a camper turns 24 during Camp Will, that camper will be allowed to remain at Camp Will for the rest of the camp dates.
 After the last day of camp, the camper will then be aged out of the program.

 In order to provide a safe and fun experience, campers are divided into smaller groups (approximately 10-12 campers per group).
-A head counselor oversees each group with the assistance of 3 counselors.
+A head counselor oversees each group with the assistance of 3-4 counselors.
 The ratio is 2-3 campers for every 1 counselor.
 Campers must be able to function within a group setting.

 Check out our 2019 Camp Will video highlight!